Leocraft1/SetaAPI/README.md

 with various tables in them.

-To obtain up to date data you can reach out to <info.ertpl@protonmail.com> asking for temporary credentials and dump our database, or just download the dumps that will be updated on this repository under the `dumps` folder every now and then.
+To obtain up to date data you can reach out to <info.ertpl@protonmail.com> asking for temporary credentials and dump our database, or just download the dumps that will be updating on this repository under the `dumps` folder every now and then.

 #### **User configuration**